 Dark replaced Mazeroski in the starting lineup with Julian Javier giving him an all-St. Louis infield which included Ken Boyer at third, Dick Groat at short, and Bill White at first.
-The outfield featured Mays, Hank Aaron, and reigning batting champion Tommy Davis.
+The outfield featured Mays in center, Hank Aaron in right, and reigning batting champion Tommy Davis in left field.
 Ed Bailey of the Giants was the catcher.
 Jim O’Toole of Cincinnati got the nod as starting pitcher over future Hall-of-Famers Sandy Koufax, Juan Marichal, and Warren Spahn, none of whom would see action because they had made their regular start on Sunday.

 Houk countered with little Albie Pearson of the Angels in center in place of Mantle.
 He was flanked by Al Kaline of the Detroit Tigers in right and the Angels’ Leon Wagner in left.
 The infield consisted of the Yankees’ Joe Pepitone at first, Nellie Fox of the White Sox at second, Minnesota’s Zoilo Versalles at short, and Boston’s Frank Malzone at third.
 The catcher was the Twins’ Earl Battey, who would catch the Angels’ Ken McBride, a Cleveland native who had pitched a high school championship game in Municipal Stadium.
 McBride’s six-game winning streak had earned him the nod over ERA leader Juan Pizarro and notables like Jim Bunning and Jim Bouton.
 Baltimore Orioles starter Steve Barber sported 12 wins, but a leg injury scratched him from the game.

 The selections for the rest of the 25-man rosters raised a few eyebrows.
 Houk left Whitey Ford at home and chose Norm Siebern over Dick Stuart as the backup at first base despite Stuart’s second-place finish in the voting.
 Stuart was very vocal about his feelings at the slight.
-He referred to Houk as a “third-string catcher” whenever he had the chance.
-On the National League side, Dark ignored second-place vote-getters Vada Pinson and Frank Robinson in favor of his own Willie McCovey and lone New York Met representative Duke Snider.
+He referred to Houk as a “third string catcher” whenever he had the chance.2 On the National League side, Dark ignored second-place vote-getters Vada Pinson and Frank Robinson in favor of his own Willie McCovey and lone New York Mets representative Duke Snider.
 Dark added pitcher Larry Jackson as a late replacement for Mazeroski.

 In the first inning, McBride used his curve and sinker to retire the side in order.
 In the bottom half, Fox and Pearson singled to put runners at the corners and it appeared the Americans were off and running.
 Kaline sent a flyball to Davis in left who uncorked a perfect strike to the plate that caught Fox with room to spare ending the threat.